 In our experience, there is a good coverage on many of the Camino routes, considering they are quite remote in parts.
 More so on the French Way / Camino Frances, but in general loss of signal should only be intermittent.

-Safety is not a massive concern on the Camino routes.
+Personal safety is not considered a higher risk on the Camino routes.
 Most locals are very respectful of pilgrims and will go out of their way to help you and make sure that you are doing well.
-As usual, you should be warier in larger cities, but there is no real concern for safety.
-The Camino Francés is probably best suited to solo women walkers as it is the busiest route and provides many companions to pass the miles with.
+As with anywhere in the world, it is important to take basic steps to protect your personal safety (conceal valuables etc, especially in larger cities), but there is no real concern for safety.
+The Camino Francés (the most popular route to Santiago) is probably best suited anyone considering going solo but feeling a little nervous, as it is the busiest route and provides many companions to pass the miles with.
 (Supplement applicable for solo trips).

 Yes, many start walking the Camino as a solo traveller (supplement applicable).
 There is something about starting the Camino solo that really appeals.
 The dynamic on the route is such that within an hour of starting your solo walk, you will find yourself walking with other pilgrims, sharing your tales and chatting about the Way.
 Going solo means that you are not tied to an agenda, you can stop and start when you want, you can form bonds with absolutely anyone, so it does come recommended.

 Is the Camino way-marked?

 Waymarking on the main Caminos (Camino Francés, Le Puy and Camino Portugués) is excellent.
 The routes are marked by two main symbols: a yellow arrow or seashell.
 It is straightforward to follow these Caminos with every turn and twist of the path being clearly marked.